billthefarmer/ctuner/trunk/windows/Readme.txt

 The numeric display shows the note, deviation in cents, correct frequency, actual frequency, reference and frequency deviation.
-The slider below and the + and - buttons allow the reference to be adjusted.
+The display may be locked by clicking on the pane.
+The display values may be copied to the clipboard for pasting into another application by typing Ctrl-C. The slider below and the + and - buttons allow the reference to be adjusted.
 The strobe display below shifts left or right according to whether the input note is flat or sharp.
 It may be turned off by clicking on the pane.
 The meter below shows the deviation in cents.
 The Options button pops up the Options window, the Quit button quits the application.
 The status bar shows the sample rate and the correction.

 Options
 =======

 The zoom and strobe tick boxes may be used to turn the zoom and strobe display off and on.
-The Filter tick box controls a 3dB/octave audio filter on the input.
+The audio filter tick box controls a 3dB/octave audio filter on the input.
 This is intended to make it easier to tune low notes by reducing the level of harmonics.
+The display lock tick box may be used to lock the display.

 Some audio input devices appear to have inaccurate clocks.
-Out of three laptops I have tested, two were up to 7% out.
+Out of three laptops I have tested, two were up to 0.7% out.
 The correction facility allows a correction factor to be entered.
 The value will not be remembered until the save button is clicked.
 A known standard may be used to set this value.
 For example, my netbook has a correction